IlyasPatel/ilyaspatel.github.io/_posts/ansible/2018-01-14-tdd-your-infrastructure-code-with-kitchen.md

 `vim default_spec.rb`

-**Test files musts end in *_spec.rb** and default is the name of our suite if you refer to the .kitchen.yml above.
+Test files must end in *_spec.rb and "default" is the name of our suite if you refer to the .kitchen.yml above.

 Copy-and-paste the following tests: